gpcnetwork/gpc_va-linkage/README.md

-# GPC DVINCI Data Linkage Pilot Project
+# GPC DaVINCI Data Linkage Pilot Project
 ## Overview
 As one of the contractual milestones for PCORnet Phase 3, GPC will advance Datavant tokenization of the Veterans Administration (VA) and Department of Defense (DoD) electronic health records to support linkage across PCORnet and the corresponding Governance processes.
 Leveraging existing inter-network resources and in support of the [brain injury data sharing (BIDS)](doc/GPC_LEC_2022_BIDS-VA-Linkage.pptx) project, we propose a demonstration linkage project between GPC EHR data and DoD/VA EHR data (i.e., the DaVinci database) to advance the understanding of treatment, progression and long-term outcomes of traumatic brain injury (TBI) for Servicemembers and Veterans.